Dunbar in Kanawha County, West Virginia — The American South (Appalachia)

 Erected 1963 by West Virginia Historic Commission.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 West Virginia State University (approx. 0.4 miles away); Morgan Kitchen Museum (approx. 2.3 miles away); Bangor Cemetery (approx. 2.6 miles away); St. Albans Archeological Site (approx. 2.8 miles away); Indian Mound (approx. 3.4 miles away); George Washington (approx. 3.7 miles away); Washington's Land (approx. 3.7 miles away); St. Albans Covered Bridge (approx. 4.4 miles away).

 Categories. • Anthropology • Cemeteries & Burial Sites • Man-Made Features • Native Americans •